 Plans for dealing with a major earthquake have been made and the public has been warned.
 Some experts think that hundreds will be killed.
 Others predict thousands of casualties, especially on a weekday, when downtown Wellington is crowded.
 There will also be fires fuelled by broken gas pipes.
 And the likely clean-up cost? $11 billion.

-In 1942 two strong quakes damaged city buildings and as a result, architectural ornamentation, such as pediments, was removed.
+In 1942 two strong quakes damaged city buildings and as a result, architectural ornamentation such as pediments was removed.
+Two more strong quakes occurred in 2013, and another in 2016 necessitated the demolition of several modern office buildings erected on reclaimed land on Wellington’s waterfront.
 Because further large earthquakes are likely – even overdue – new buildings are designed to survive.
 Older buildings must be either strengthened or demolished.

 The region’s main river is the Hutt.
 It rises in the southern Tararua Range, flows south-west along the Wellington Fault, then turns south and flows into the eastern side of Wellington Harbour.
 The other main river is the Ōtaki.
 Rising on the western side of the Tararua Range, it travels north-west and flows into the Tasman Sea south of Ōtaki.